ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 : internet peers

-Claims used as evidence:

-: TBD

 Description:

 : The relying party wants to know how secure a private key that identifies an entity is.
 Unlike the network attestation, the relying party is not part of the network infrastructure, nor do they necessarily have a business relationship (such as ownership) over the end device.

+: The Device Type Attestation is provided by a Firmware TPM performing the Verifier function, creating Attestation Results that indicate a particular model/type of device.
+In TCG terms, this is called Implicit Attestation, in this case the Attested Environment is the (smartphone) Rich Execution Environment (REE) ({{I-D.ietf-teep-architecture}} section 2), and the Attesting Environment is within the TEE.

 ## Geographic attestation